 Giving Clients Confidence to make a Personal Injury Claim

 Our belief is that the No Win No Fee Agreement, or Conditional Fee Agreement, gives our clients the peace of mind and confidence to pursue a personal injury claim arising out of an accident or medical negligence.

 Some individuals will prefer to proceed by paying legal costs as they proceed with a case.
 The disadvantage in proceeding in this manner is that if you are unsuccessful potentially you will face an exposure to the defendant’s costs as well as paying for the other lawyer’s legal costs and disbursements as you continue.
 The advantage is that there is not a deduction from any compensation which is awarded.

 Another alternative is that people may have the benefit of pre-existing legal expense insurance cover which would cover your lawyer’s fees.
 However often such policies have caps in respect of charge out rates and what could be charged and consequently there may still be a charge to your compensation to cover short fall in costs.

-In conclusion, the vast majority of our Clients will opt for the No Win No Fee Agreement (also known as Conditional Fee Agreement or CFA) to help them pursue their claim.
+In conclusion, the vast majority of our clients will opt for the No Win No Fee Agreement to help them pursue their claim.